Ekadashi

 Ekadashis are associated with the worship of the god Vishnu, patron of the Vaishnavism sect.

 Ekadashi (एकादशी) is the eleventh lunar day (tithi) of the waxing (Shukla Pakṣa) and waning (Kṛṣṇa Pakṣa) lunar cycles in the Vedic calendar month.
-Ekadashi is popularly observed within Vaishnavism one of the major paths within Sanatana Dharma, commonly known as Hinduism.
+Ekadashi is popularly observed within Vaishnavism, one of the major paths within Sanatana Dharma, commonly known as Hinduism.
 Followers offer their worship to the god Vishnu by fasting or just symbolically; the idea was always to receive self-discipline and the benefits of fasting and it was connected to the way of life via Sanatana Dharma practices.

+View of a Ekadashi Jag (Yajna) conducted at a marwa mandap of Maithil Upanayan in Basuki Bihari village of the Mithila region in India.

 In Hinduism, the primary purpose of fasting on Ekadashi is to gain control over the mind and bodily senses, and channel it towards spiritual progression.
 In addition, there are several health benefits to fasting.
 Ekadashi fasting spans three days.
 Devotees take a single meal in the afternoon a day before Ekadashi day(Dasami) to make sure there is no residual food in the stomach on the next day.
 Devotees keep a strict fast with no food or water on Ekadashi day and break the fast on the next day(Dwadashi) only after sunrise.
 Since this form of fasting is very stringent and may not be possible for people in all walks of life due to health and life choice reasons, a more liberal form of fasting is followed by most devotees.

 There are different ways to observe the Ekadashi fasting in this method, ranging from complete abstention from food and water to partial fasting or consuming only specific types of food.
 Devotee can choose the fasting approach that aligns with his/her health, lifestyle, and spiritual goals.